bedops/bedops/docs/content/performance.rst

 .. topic:: Results

     Results of the benchmark analyses are shown in Table VII.
 GROK and BEDTools perform at comparable levels for speed and memory efficiency.
-In this benchmark BEDOPS is the fastest and least memory consuming method, which was expected due to performance optimized implementation of its operations:sup:`9`.
+In this benchmark BEDOPS is the fastest and least memory consuming method, which was expected due to performance optimized implementation of its operations :sup:`9`.
 The optimized performance of BEDOPS, however, entails stronger assumptions for the input than GROK and BEDTools, in particular the requirement for pre-sorting the input BED files.

 .. |note_header| raw:: html